Neodiablow/awesomeconf/README.md

 ##Remarks
 I use mpd, you might need to modify a little bit conky if you wish to display the playlist from another music player.

-I use thunar as a file manager (change the mod + e binding if you don't use thunar).
-I use URXVT as terminal.
+I use thunar as a file manager (change the mod + e binding if you don't use thunar).\n I use URXVT as terminal.
 I use wicd and htop, it spawns at restart of awesome.
 And of course I use Vim (emacs lovers should change the default editor).